 It’s certain that it makes a great morning comfort food, a teatime snack, or simply a casual conversation starter.

 Get there: Chinatown MRT

-Chinatown, to the south-west of Singapore River, was allotted for the Chinese community in 1822.
-It was also in Chinatown that the iconic term “five-foot way” was coined – from the two and three-storey shophouses fronted by continuous verandahs.
+To the southwest of Singapore River, Chinatown, a Chinese settlement since 1822, was given.
+It was also in Chinatown that the term “five-foot way” originated – from the two and three-story shophouses fronted by continuous verandas.

-Telok Ayer in Chinatown was the landing point for the many immigrants before land reclamation works.
-Therefore many of the oldest religious architecture in Singapore are found in Chinatown, preserved and still functioning today.
+Before land reclamation work began, the area was known as Telok Ayer in Chinatown and was the landing spot for many immigrants.
+Many of Singapore’s oldest religious structures are found in Chinatown, which has been preserved and is still utilized.
 Such examples are:

 - Thian Hock Keng (oldest existing Chinese temple in Singapore)

 - Fuk Tak Chi Museum (first Chinese temple in Singapore; now converted museum)

 - Sri Mariamman Temple (Singapore’s oldest Hindu place of worship)

 - Masjid Jamae (one of the oldest mosques)